 Hidden Stylish preferences

-Stylish has preferences to customize its behaviour which are not exposed to the UI.
+Stylish has preferences to customize its behaviour, some of which are not exposed to the UI.
 These prefs can be changed in about:config.

 - Path to the stylish.sqlite database which stores installed style info.
 Default is blank, meaning look for "stylish.sqlite" in the profile folder.

 - Text editor to use when editing styles.
-0 - Orion (with syntax highlighting) (default), 1 - plain old textbox.
-Orion is not available in all applications and versions.
+0 - CodeMirror (with syntax highlighting) (default), 1 - plain old textbox.
+CodeMirror is not available in all applications and versions.

 - Space-seperated list of domains that can bring up install boxes and detect style install status.
 Default: userstyles.org.

-- Whether to prompt before installing a style.
+- Whether to confirm before installing a style.
 Default: true.

 - Whether to check for updates for styles.
 Default: true.